No Gravel or Stuffers Needed In Planters? It’s A Myth

 Here is a short video showing how easy it is to drill holes in hypertufa.

 Remember to elevate your planter too.
 These troughs need a pedestal, pot feet, or a foot of some kind to keep those drainage holes from being blocked by the surface they are sitting upon.
-And if these containers are wintered outdoors, it is best to have them off the ground to prevent any waterlogged freeze, if possible.
-And they are cuter to me when they have little feet!
+If these containers are wintered outdoors, it is best to have them off the ground to prevent any waterlogged freeze, if possible.
+Anyway, they are cuter to me when they have little feet!

 Alternatively, how about making a pedestal ? which I wrote about here.

 So let me know what you think.
-Do you put gravel into your containers?
+Do you put gravel or “stuffers” into your containers?
 Why or why not?